 Because both mediated pair types lack perceived relatedness cues which participants can use to inform their JOLs, findings in Experiments 1A/1B suggest that JOLs encourage participants to process the underlying relations between paired associates.
 However, even though both mediated pair types lacked direct normative relations based on free-association norms (i.e., FAS between cue and target for all mediated pairs was 0), these pairs may still have been perceived as having some degree of relatedness.
 Though not a direct measure of relatedness, mean JOL ratings for mediated pairs in both experiments exceeded JOLs for unrelated pairs (Experiment 1A: 40.70 vs. 28.55, respectively; Experiment 1B: 38.50 vs. 23.29; ts ≥ 9.29, ds ≥ 0.72, pBICs ≤ .12; see Appendix Table A5).
-While the magnitude of participants’ JOLs can be influenced many factors, including processing fluency and participants’ beliefs about stimuli, perceived relatedness between items is a highly salient cue for later remembering and strongly influences JOL magnitude (see Koriat, 1997).
+While the magnitude of participants’ JOLs can be influenced by many factors such as processing fluency and participant beliefs about stimuli, perceived relatedness between items is a highly salient cue for later remembering and strongly influences JOL magnitude (see Koriat, 1997).
 Moreover, JOLs may have been inflated if participants were able to successfully guess a pair’s mediator, which likewise would have facilitated cued-recall.

+To determine whether participants viewed mediated pairs as unrelated at encoding, we conducted an additional norming study (n = 35) where a separate group of participants recruited from Prolific rated the relatedness of all single-mediated, forward, and unrelated pairs used in Experiment 1A.
+For each pair type, this group of participants completed a Judgment of Associative Memory task (JAM; Maki, 2007; Valentine & Buchanan, 2013), in which they rated the probability that a pair’s target would be the first response to the cue.
+Responses were framed as the number of individuals out of 100 who would respond to the cue with the paired target, with higher JAMs indicating a greater degree of perceived relatedness.
+Overall, forward pairs received the highest JAMs (71.71), followed by mediated pairs (19.70), and unrelated pairs (11.04).
+All comparisons significantly differed (ts ≥ 2.42, ds ≥ 0.57, pBICs ≤ .59), suggesting that participants could distinguish between mediated and unrelated pairs at encoding.

-Given these concerns, the goal of Experiments 2A/2B was to provide a stronger test of relational encoding by using double-mediated pairs.
+Given these concerns, Experiments 2A/2B sought to provide a stronger test of relational encoding by using double-mediated pairs.
 Unlike single-mediated pairs, double-mediated pairs are linked through two concepts instead of one.
 Based on a relational encoding account, JOLs would still be expected to improve memory for targets in double-mediated pairs, though positive reactivity effects would likely be smaller due to the increased distance between concepts in the associative network (i.e., spreading activation).
 Importantly, the increased distance between the cue and target would also make inadvertent guessing of intermediary items less likely to occur.
 As such, double-mediated pairs would appear unrelated at encoding.
 Any positive reactivity observed on double-mediated pairs, which does not extend to unrelated pairs, would be taken as evidence that JOLs facilitate processing of pre-existing relations.
 However, if JOL reactivity primarily reflects a traditional cue-strengthening process, double-mediated pairs would not be expected to show a memory advantage, given they lack perceptible relatedness cues for JOLs to strengthen (i.e., the cue and target should appear semantically unrelated at encoding).
 Therefore, Experiments 2A/2B sought to provide a stronger test of the relational encoding account of JOL reactivity by testing whether reactivity patterns reported on mediated/backward mediated pairs in Experiments 1A/1B would still occur when paired items were mediated through two concepts.

 Experiment 2A: Double-Mediated Pairs